 Having a traditional fireplace in your living room certainly looks wonderful and gives your home an inviting ambiance, however, a lot of homeowners simply don’t have that option.
-With tight regulations involving new homes not being allowed to build a wood-burning fireplace, it has forced people to look into other options.
+Tight regulations involving new homes not being allowed to build a wood-burning fireplace have forced people to look into other options.

 However, just how safe are electric fireplaces?
 Are electric fireplaces safe for pets?
 What are some electric fireplaces safe practices?
 Let’s dig in and get to the bottom of some of these great questions and more.

-- How many different kinds of electric fireplaces are there? – In this section, we will quickly touch on all of the different kinds of electric fireplaces that you can have installed into your home.
+- How many different types of electric fireplaces are there? – In this section, we will quickly touch on the different types of electric fireplaces.

 - How Exactly Does An Electric Fireplace Function? – To understand how safe electric fireplaces can be, it is important to understand exactly how they work to generate heat and simulate a flame effect.